 South Lake Tahoe has the highest concentration of restaurants in the area and is well known for its casinos.
 So whether you are looking for an active and adventurous trip or a relaxing break, away from it all, South Lake Tahoe is perfect for both.

-8 of the Best Things to Do on a Short Trip to South Lake Tahoe
+8 of the Best Things to Do in South Lake Tahoe

 1. Paddle Boarding & Other Water Sports in South Lake Tahoe

-Tip: paddle boarding is definitely a great thing to do in South Lake Tahoe.
+Tip: paddle boarding is definitely one of the fun things to do in South Lake Tahoe.
 If it’s your first time paddle boarding one hour is probably enough.
-If you have paddle boarded before and are fit you can easily stay out for longer.
+If you have paddleboarded before and are fit you can easily stay out for longer.

-There are several other water sports you can do around South Lake Tahoe such as water skiing, sailing, etc. Check Tahoe South’s list of water sports around South Lake Tahoe.
+There are several other water sports you can do around South Lake Tahoe such as water skiing, sailing, etc. Check Tahoe South’s list of water sports around South Lake Tahoe for more information.

 2. Hiking Around South Lake Tahoe